kyma-incubator/reconciler/README.md

 ## 8.1 Logging

+The reconciler is following the recommended approach for [consistent logging in Kyma](https://github.com/kyma-project/community/tree/main/concepts/observability-consistent-logging).

+[ZAP library](https://github.com/uber-go/zap) is used and generating log messages.
+Default output channel is `STDERR`.

 ## 8.2 Security

 The interaction between microservices in KCP is only allowed over secured channels (TLS encrypted connections).